keith-kurak/FerniChat-KCDC2023/exercises/01-hello-goodbye-code.md

 - **ios/ android folders**: we're going to use Expo's prebuild to generate these on the fly, so we don't need them
 - **metro.config.js**: the default is fine, and if you ever wanted to put this in a monorepo, I'd recommend the config in Expo's docs

+### 3. Fix those dependencies
+Not sure why they're off.
+But you can run `npx expo install --fix` to fix them.

 More TODO's:
 - those side tabs on web, nasty